- What are infections and who is at risk?

 Respiratory viruses are those like influenza (the flu), respiratory syncytial virus (RSV), and other seasonal viruses.
 They can cause illnesses in people with normal immune systems, but these illnesses may become more severe in those with weak immunity.
 Respiratory viruses can affect the nose, throat, sinuses, breathing passages, and lungs.
 Pneumonia, which affects the lungs, is the most serious problem that can be caused by respiratory viruses.
 Pneumonia is more likely when one of these viruses infects a person whose immune system isn’t working well.

 The best way to prevent the flu is to get a flu shot every fall and have other household members vaccinated, too.
 Wash your hands often when viral infections are going around to help decrease the chances of infection.
 People with low white blood cell counts should try to stay away from crowds and people with these kinds of infections.
-We will talk about this more in the section called “What can people with cancer do to prevent infections?”
+(See the section called “What can people with cancer do to prevent infections?”)

 Protozoa are one-celled creatures thought to be the smallest and simplest form of animals.
 Some protozoa can infect people who have healthy immune systems.
 But these infections are more common in less-developed countries than in the United States.
 In the US, protozoa mostly cause disease in people with weak immune systems.
 People who have organ transplants, cancer, AIDS, or other diseases can get life-threatening infections with protozoa.
 Common protozoa that can cause serious illness in people with cancer include